stexity/challenge-qa/README.md

 How to attempt this challenge:

 1) Do not fork, comment, open issues, or otherwise interact directly with this repo.
-2) To see the current, deployed version of our app, visit
+2) To see the current, deployed version of our app, visit: https://monumental-strudel-958e06.netlify.app/#/
 3) View the [list of open pull requests](https://github.com/stexity/challenge-qa/pulls)
 4) We use [Netlify Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/).
 You may view a deploy preview for each pull request by clicking on the appropriate link in the "checks" section of the PR.
 5) Investigate the pull requests.
 Take note of any problems.